Masari Approves N1.082bn for Payment of 2022 WAEC, NECO, Other Examination Fees

 Charanchi reiterated that the state government under the leadership of Governor Masari had sponsored 136,014 students for WAEC, 247,085 for NECO, 4,550 for NABTEB and 11,903 students for NBAIS examinations within the period under review.

-He, therefore, described the statement by the NRM as the misrepresentation of Masari’s strides in the education sector and the exceeding performance of students in the senior school certificate examinations.
+He, therefore, described the statement by the NRM as the misrepresentation of Governor Masari’s giant strides in the education sector and the exceeding performance of students in the senior school certificate examinations.

 According to him, the National Rescue Movement has no power to issue any ultimatum to the state government, adding that the party officials should always cross-check their facts before “writing trash”.